1920: Evil Returns: Plot

-In 1920, Jaidev Verma is a famous poet who lives the life of a loner as he is unable to meet the love of his life, Smriti.
-They got to know each other through an exchange of letters and slowly fall in love.
-One day, Jaidev receives a letter informing him that Smriti had died by an accident.
-Now his sister Karuna is the only support system that keeps him motivated.
-One day Jaidev finds an unconscious girl near a lake and brings her home.
-After gaining consciousness, she is unable to remember anything from her past life except Jaidev's poems.
-Karuna becomes skeptical of her presence in the house and gets even more so when the keeper of the cemetery warns them of an evil spirit inside her.
+In 1920, Jaidev Verma is a famous poet who lives as a loner as Jaidev is unable to meet the love of his life, Smriti.
+Jaidev and Smriti got to know each other through an exchange of letters and slowly fell in love.
+While travelling at night, Smriti is attacked by a Possessed Badrinath, Smriti's driver.
+One of Smriti's employee visits and informs Jaidev that Smriti had died in an accident.
+Jaidev's sister, Karuna keeps Jaidev motivated.
+Jaidev finds an unconscious girl near a lake and brings her home.
+After gaining consciousness, she is unable to remember anything from her life except Jaidev's poems.
+Karuna becomes skeptical of her presence in the house and gets even more skeptical when an undertaker warns Jaidev and Karuna of an evil spirit inside the girl.

-Jaidev is insistent on keeping her at home since he feels a connection with her.
-He names her Sangeeta.
-Sangeeta feels frightening phenomena, vomiting iron nails and seeing ghosts in her room.
-On their way to see a doctor, Sangeeta gets completely possessed by the ghost.
-To save her, the only person Jaidev can turn to is the cemetery keeper.
-Slowly Jaidev gets to know that Sangeeta is actually his lost love Smriti.
-He goes to Smriti's old address to find out the truth.
-He discovers that Karuna had come there before, asking about Smriti.
-Jaidev returns home and finds Karuna's body hanging in the forest with suicide notes around it.
-From Karuna's letters, he learns that his best friend Amar, who envied Jaidev's success, exploited Karuna to obtain revenge on him.
-When Amar discovered that Jaidev loved Smriti, he went to Smriti, posing as Jaidev, and took her to his residence in Shimla to exploit her, but in the process, Amar was killed.
-It is his spirit that is now possessing Smriti.
+Jaidev is insistent on keeping the girl at home since Jaidev feels a connection with the girl.
+Jaidev names the girl as Sangeeta.
+Sangeeta experiences frightening phenomena, vomiting iron nails and seeing ghosts in her room.
+Jaidev takes Sangeeta to a hospital but the haunting continues.
+As the doctor is unable to treat Sangeeta, he suggests visiting another advanced hospital in Shimla.
+Jaidev and Sangeeta stay in a hotel on their way to Shimla.
+Outside the hotel, Sangeeta gets attacked by Possessed Badrinath, regains her memory and understands that she is Smriti.
+Sangeeta is possessed by the ghost and Jaidev brings Sangeeta to his house.
+Jaidev turns to the cemetery keeper, who warned about the possession earlier, for help.
+With the cemetery keeper's help Jaidev understands that Sangeeta is actually Smriti.
+Jaidev visits Smriti's address to find out the truth and discovers that Karuna had come to Smriti's house earlier, asking about Smriti.
+Jaidev returns home and finds Karuna's body hanging in the forest with suicide notes around.

+From Karuna's suicide notes, Jaidev learns that his best friend, Amar, who envied Jaidev's success, had a sexual relationship with Karuna.
+When Amar discovered that Jaidev loved Smriti, Amar steals one of the love letters to find Smriti's address.
+Karuna confronts Amar about the letter.
+Amar blackmails Karuna and Karuna hides everything from Jaidev.
+Amar went to meet Smriti, posing as Jaidev, and took Smriti to Amar's new residence which is under construction in Shimla.
+Eventually Smriti understands Amar's deceit and confronts Amar.
+Amar confess his plan to Smriti while assaulting her.
+Smriti pushes Amar away and Amar falls to his death.
+Smriti and one of the employees hides Amar's corpse inside Amar's residence.
+Amar's spirit is now possessing Smriti.
+Jaidev burns karuna's corpse.